Ankr-network/ankr-docs/docs/learn/tutorials/use-web3.py-to-interact-with-rpc-nodes.md

 2**.
 Create a Python script**

-Use your favourite code editor to write a script. e.g. VSCode.&#x20;
+Use your favourite code editor to write a script. e.g. VSCode.

 Name it `rpc-eth.py`